 What size grants does the Foundation typically award?
 How much should I ask for?

-Because The Legacy Foundation is so new and still has business issues to reconcile over the next three to five years, our total annual funding cannot be accurately determined at this point.
 We will fund as much as possible while retaining the fiscal integrity to continue the “legacy” of the Foundation into perpetuity in order to benefit our communities for the long-term.
 For now, we recommend that you ask for the amount you truly need and we will fund the programs that we believe will have the greatest impact on health in our area.
 We have not established a minimum or a maximum amount for a grant proposal, but the larger the request, the more important your ability to obtain multiple funding sources outside The Legacy Foundation.

 What will improve our chances of being funded?